-On Windows systems, run the "Install Config" and then the "Install AuthFile" scripts.
+On Windows systems, right click on "Install Config" and select "Run as Administrator", then do the same for "Install AuthFile".
 This will copy each file into its default system location.
-If you are not logged into the "Administrator" account, then you must right click on each script and select "Run as Administrator".

 On Mac OS X, double click on the "install-config" command script.
 You may be prompted to enter your administrative password.
 You may be asked to confirm that you wish to overwrite existing configuration files and restart the server.
 If you have not yet installed the server, answer 'n' to the restart prompt and proceed to the next step.